Ramy-Nour/Uptown-FS/README.md

     - /api/auth, /api/deals, /api/units, /api/inventory, /api/standard-plan, /api (planningRoutes), /api/notifications, and /api/blocks.
   - API: Added GET /api/health → { status: "ok" } and GET /api/message → { message: "Hello from API" } for Codespaces reachability checks.
   - Impact: Client calls like POST /api/blocks/request now resolve to the correct Express router instead of returning 404/500 due to missing mounts.
 Body parsing is enabled so validation works as expected.
+- [2025-10-23 14:40] Maintenance Deposit month default — treat empty string or 0 as “not provided”:
+  - API: In plan generation (api/src/planningRoutes.js), if maintenancePaymentDate is not given and maintenancePaymentMonth is '' or 0, we now fallback to HandoverYear × 12; if handoverYear is not set, fallback to 12 months.
+Previously, an empty string coerced to 0 so Maintenance showed at month 0 (same date as Down Payment).
+  - Result: Maintenance Deposit date defaults to Handover (or 12 months) unless an explicit month (> 0) or a calendar date is provided.
 - [2025-10-23 09:10] Maintenance Deposit default date — honor Handover year when date is empty:
   - Client: Fixed payload construction so an empty Maintenance Deposit Month is not treated as 0.
 When the Maintenance Deposit Date is empty, we now default the due month to handoverYear × 12; if handoverYear is not set, we fall back to 12 months.
 Previously, an empty string coerced to 0 and the schedule placed Maintenance at month 0 (same as First Payment Date).
   - API: No change required.
 The server already defaults to Handover when month is invalid; the client now sends the correct month when the date is omitted.